kilnfi/solhint-rules/README.md

 ```

 The rule will check that the value of `CONTRACT_STORAGE_LOCATION` is equal to `keccak256(abi.encode(uint256(keccak256("my.custom.slot.id")) - 1)) & ~bytes32(uint256(0xff))`.
 It will also check for the mandatory `@custom:slot` comment one line above the declaration.

+## kiln-rule/prefix-internal-functions-with-underscore & kiln-rule/prefix-private-functions-with-underscore

+This rule checks that internal & private function names are prefixed with an underscore (`_`).